vikke1234/raids-death-indicator/ping-problem.md

 Player B would look at the animations of players, calculate when an attack *should* arrive.
 If the event from player B is late, and should've already been processed it will not queue damage.

+### Notes
+After brief testing on syncing clocks, it seems to work pretty well.

 ### Problems
 This approach has a number of problems:
 1) Would need to make a list of attack animations, which needs to be updated whenever there' new weapons.